Jajarkot migrant workers reluctant to sit in quarantine

-But locals have said that persons who are sitting in quarantine haven’t been following the quarantine norms properly and openly moving around with their families.
+But locals have said that persons who are staying in quarantine haven’t been following the quarantine norms properly and openly moving around with their families.

-“Clearly, the provisions such as home quarantine and lockdown haven’t been observed in the district, and as people are dismissive about these preventive measures against the deadly virus, it has increased the possible spread of the disease,” said Nara Bahadur Basnet of Kudu, Bheri Municipality.
+“Clearly, the provisions such as home quarantine and lockdown haven’t been observed in the district, and as people are dismissive about these preventive measures against the deadly virus, it has increased the possiblity of spread of the disease,” said Nara Bahadur Basnet of Kudu, Bheri Municipality.

 Chief District Officer (CDO) Kishor Kumar Shrestha conceded that the provision of mandatory quarantine for people returning from outside hasn’t been fully implemented in the district.